Fabrizio De André: 1980s

 The Outlier, depicted by Frederic Remington, was used as cover of the 1981 album with Bubola.

-Together with Sergio Bardotti De André translated the song "Famous Blue Raincoat" with the title La Famosa Volpe Azzurra, which was performed by Ornella Vanoni on her album Ricetta di donna (1980).
+Together with Sergio Bardotti De André translated the song "Famous Blue Raincoat" with the title "La Famosa Volpe Azzurra", which was performed by Ornella Vanoni on her album Ricetta di donna (1980).

-In 1981, De André and Massimo Bubola released the single Una storia sbagliata, which was dedicated to Pier Paolo Pasolini and appeared as an opening theme to an Italian television program.
-Later in 1981, De André released an album without a title, also known as L'Indiano (The Indian) due to the cover reproducing the painting The Outlier by Frederic Remington.
+In 1981, De André and Massimo Bubola released the single "Una storia sbagliata", which was dedicated to Pier Paolo Pasolini and appeared as an opening theme to an Italian television program.
+Later in 1981, in July, De André released an album without a title, also known as L'Indiano (The Indian) due to the cover reproducing the painting The Outlier by Frederic Remington.
 The album is more inspired by rock music than De André's earlier ones, partly because of the collaboration in songwriting with Bubola.
-The arrangements were done by the American-born musician Mark Harris, who also sings Ave Maria in Sardinian.
-The track Hotel Supramonte was inspired by the De André's kidnapping experience.
+The arrangements were done by the American-born musician Mark Harris, who also sings "Ave Maria" in Sardinian.
+The track "Hotel Supramonte" was inspired by the De André's kidnapping experience.
+In September, De André and Ghezzi produced the next Bubola's album, Tre Rose (Three Roses), where they are also credited in the chorus.

 In 1982, De André, who disliked traveling, went on his first and only European tour of Austria, Germany, and Switzerland.
+In 1982 De André made one of his very rare TV presences, singing live the songs Fiume Sand Creek (Sand Creek River) and Andrea on the Italian television program Sotto le stelle.
 In 1984, Joan Baez sang "Marinella" during an Italian public television program (Blitz, conducted by Gianni Minà).

 In 1984 the album Crêuza de mä was released, a collaboration with the multi-instrumentalist Mauro Pagani, a former member of PFM.
 This album is very unusual: its music was inspired by the Mediterranean music played with instruments from many local traditions, resulting in a special kind of world music and entirely sung in Genoese.
 David Byrne, later talking to Rolling Stone, named the album as one of the most-important releases of the decade.
-In 1985, De André co-wrote the song Faccia di Cane however unofficially, which was performed by the New Trolls at the Sanremo Music Festival 1985, where it placed third and won the Prize of the Critic.
+In 1985, De André co-wrote the song "Faccia di Cane", however unofficially, which was performed by the New Trolls at the Sanremo Music Festival 1985, where it placed third and won the Prize of the Critic.
 In 1987, De André and Pagani wrote the score of the film Topo Galileo.
 In 1988 De André sung in the song "Questi posti davanti al mare" together with Francesco De Gregori and Ivano Fossati, who also wrote the song, included in Fossati's 1988 album La pianta del tè.
+The song won the Targa Tenco in the Best Song category.

 In 1985, De André promised his dying father to stop his abuse of alcohol but he continued to be a heavy smoker.
 In 1989, De André married Dori Ghezzi.
 Their marriage testimony was witnessed by the actor and life-long friend Beppe Grillo.
 In the same year, Fabrizio's brother Mauro, a corporate lawyer, who also helped Fabrizio with his career, died.